artruusi/parkdude-web-client/README.md

   - `/helpers` helper functions and components which contain only small logic and aren't rendered into the view
   - `/store` Redux folder
     - `/actions` all action creators are here and they handle async code
-    - `/reducers` eacth file is a peace of global state and they are merged into one global state in index.ts file.
+    - `/reducers` each file is a peace of global state and they are merged into one global state in index.tsx file.
 They handle also functionality to modify the state
     - types.ts file includes the types and interfaces for the Redux folder.